bhushanpatil88/Prime_Puzzle/README.md

 - [Login,Register]: The user can register, login which requires it's email and password.
 The data is stored in MYSQL database.
 - [Secure Routes]: The user cannot shift to the next question without solving the current one.
 - [Cookie Management]: Once logged-in user has login access for 24 hours
-- [Progress Managemenr]: The user will be redirected to the same page where they left or logout.
+- [Progress Management]: The user will be redirected to the same page where they left or logout.

+## Soft Skills

+-Observation and Feedback: Soft skills are often assessed through direct observation and feedback from others.
+This can include evaluating how a person communicates, collaborates, and interacts with others in various situations.

+-Behavioral Interviews: During interviews, employers may ask questions that aim to assess soft skills.
+These questions are designed to gauge a person's ability to adapt, problem-solve, communicate effectively, work in a team, show empathy, and demonstrate other soft skills.

+-Self-Assessment: Individuals can also self-assess their soft skills by reflecting on their own behavior and seeking feedback from others.
+This involves evaluating how well they communicate, collaborate, manage conflicts, demonstrate leadership, and other relevant soft skills.

+-Assessments and Tests: Some organizations and professionals offer assessments or tests specifically designed to evaluate soft skills.
+These assessments can provide insights into a person's strengths and areas for improvement in various soft skill areas.

 ## Prerequisites